PLNech/workshop-algolia-zenika/README.md

 For this step, you will need:
 - an editor for modifying HTML/JS files (any editor is fine).
-- a browser to display the page (either by manually opening the html or using `cd frontend; npm install && npm run serve`
+- a browser to display the page (either by manually opening the html or using `cd frontend; npm install && npm run serve`)

 ## Load instantsearch.js with your Algolia credentials

-- In `assets/index.js`, uncomment the first code block and replace the placeholders with your credentials
+- In `index.js`, uncomment the first code block and replace the placeholders with your credentials

 ```js
 var search = instantsearch({